SAM-IT/devproxy/readme.md

 All requests for the `.test` tld will be forwarded to our DNS container, which will resolve it to the traefik container.
 Because bridge networks are accessible from the host we do not need to expose any ports on the Traefik container.
 Technically we don't even need to expose the dns server on localhost, were it not for the fact that we don't know its container IP.

+Note that if your system is not using dnsmasq you might have to activate that first.
+For Ubuntu check out this tutorial: https://anto.online/guides/how-to-enable-and-disable-systemd-resolved-on-ubuntu/

 ## Configuring routing on windows
 On Linux most things work out of the box, on Windows additional magic will be needed.
 You'll probably want to create a `docker-compose.override.yml` that exposes the Traefik container ports on localhost; Docker Desktop should than make that available to you from windows as well.